 Making Layered Gelatin Gummies

 Depending on your flavours, volumes, and ingredients, the gelatin base can be made in one batch and split, or prepared in separated batches.
-If splitting, the base will need to be kept warm enough not to gel before layering.
+If splitting, the reserved base will need to be kept warm enough not to gel before it’s time for layering.
 All three of my layers here are made from the same chicken stock gelatin base, tinted and flavoured with different add-ins to create the layered gelatin gummy eyeballs.

 Picking a Mould for Gelatin Gummy Eyeballs